danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 If you are a non-Jew and after reading this text have become interested in observing and studying the Jewish commandments and the Torah then
 - you do not have to become Jewish because according to the Jewish tradition God gave Noah and through him to all the mankind the 7 Laws of Noah according to which you have to accept the one God as prescibed by God (no Trinity etc.), get rid of any intermediaries (sub-gods, angels, forces, spirits, souls etc.) and their depictions, be honest, just, compassionate etc. More [here](https://en.wikipedia.org/wiki/Seven_Laws_of_Noah).
 And in addition to these basic laws you can practice the *spiritual discovery*, live a *spiritual life* (the phase after the discovery) and also study the practice the Jewish spiritual worldiew.
 - you are always welcome to convert.

-A deeper question is why God gave the Torah only to the family of Israel etc.
-I have some explanations but I am a practical person and this is the current state: we are Jews, we have the Torah, if you accept it, you will be esteemed higher than a born Jew, if not, we can still be at peace.

 ## Sources